-Table 4 shows the percentage change in four traffic indicators during the closure compared to the average for the same four days in the week before and the week after.
+Table 4 shows the percentage change in three traffic indicators during the closure compared to the average for the same four days in the week before and the week after.
 It shows a modest fall in traffic volumes and increases in congestion and variability of journey time in both the central and outer areas.
 As expected, the effect in the central area was more pronounced than the outer area in all four cases.
 The variability was measured by the standard deviation of the journey times across the four days, compared in the same way.
 Variability is partly a function of sample size which is why the combined dataset shows less variability than the two separate areas.
-The dataset included some zeros, which were removed from the analysis of average speeds and travel times.
-That explains the apparent anomaly in the third column where the combined fall in average speeds was less than the fall in either of the separate areas.
-During the week of the closure the number of readings from the Central area (where speeds are slower) fell as a proportion of the combined total.
+The dataset included some zeros, which were removed from the analysis travel times.
+Given the overlaps in the data and the unknown relationship between the readings and total traffic movements, it was not judged meaningful to attempt any further statistical analysis of the findings (it may be noted that Cairns et al., 2002 also made a similar decision).